 What skunks lack in the eyesight department, they make up for with their excellent sense of hearing.
 They use this to listen to mating calls and to detect danger.

-The movement will trigger the sensor and the device emits an annoying high-pitched sound that will repel skunks.
-This ultrasonic skunk repellent has some additional features that come in handy.
+The animals’ movement will trigger the sensor and the device emits an annoying high-pitched sound that will repel skunks.
+This ultrasonic skunk repellent also has some additional features that come in handy.

 It has flashing LED lights that serve to deter skunks in addition to the ultrasonic sound.
 It’s best installed in a spot with direct sunlight to make the most out of this solar-powered device.

-You don’t have to worry about inclement weather because its stake allows it to be driven securely into the ground, and its casing is made to resist the elements, whether rain or shine.
+You don’t have to worry about inclement weather because its stake allows it to be driven securely into the ground, and its casing is made to resist the elements.

 3. Sprinkle skunk repellent granules around the yard

 A lot of people want to know how to keep skunks away from gardens.
 These little critters like to dig into the soil for grubs and make holes in the ground for their dens.
+Not a fun prospect when you’ve just planted your petunias.
 So what’s the best skunk deterrent to stop them from digging?

 Skunk repellent granules make a good choice for burrowing skunks.
-They’re in solid form and blend in with the soil, so skunks cannot easily remove them.
+They come in solid form and blend in with the soil, so skunks cannot easily remove them.

 Just sprinkle a handful into existing skunk holes every few days and you’ll be able to eliminate skunks from your garden.
-What repels skunks in the granules, you might ask.
-These work because they use a scent that will keep skunks away.
+What repels skunks in the granules?
+Just like the skunk’s own stinky defense system, these granules offend the skunks sense of smell using ingredients like garlic oil of predator urine.
+In a way, it’s like fighting fire with fire!

-A good example is this skunk repellant that uses fox urine.
-The smell of skunk predators’ urine detracts these animals from visiting your home.
-Note that this stuff smells really bad, so make sure not to place it anywhere humans or pets hang out.
+Some repellants are made up of fox or coyote urine.
+The smell of skunk predators’ urine can convince skunks that your yard isn’t a safe place to hang out.
+Note that this stuff often smells really bad (for obvious reasons), so make sure not to place it anywhere humans or pets hang out.

 Note that these granules aren’t made of skunk poison.
+They shouldn’t harm the animals in your yard and can be completely compatible with organic gardening.
 They use natural products that emit unpleasant aromas.
 You don’t need to worry about its effect on the quality of your soil or chemical residues in your garden harvest.

 If you’re at your wit’s end thinking about how to get rid of skunks in the yard, then you might consider building a fence along its perimeter.